felixc/gexiv2-sys/README.md

 that the return value of this call is a GLib [`GBytes`][gbytes] object, which you can convert to a data pointer via GLib’s [`g_bytes_unref_to_data`][unref].

-This feature is disabled by default because it introduces a new dependency on [`glib-sys`][glib-sys], and consequently on the GLib system library.

 **xmp-packet-access**: If you need access to the XML-formatted XMP packet, you can enable this feature.
 It will add the `gexiv2_metadata_generate_xmp_packet` and `gexiv2_metadata_get_xmp_packet` calls.
 Enabling the feature also introduces